 The shoulder is an amazing joint with a wide and versatile range of movement.
 However, because it has so many parts and moves in so many different ways, it can also be a source of instability and even injury in many people.
 Pain is commonplace, particularly as a result of overuse or a specific injury.
 Pain may start suddenly or increase gradually over time, depending on its cause.
 Treatment options for shoulder pain range from very conservative methods such as rest or physical therapy all the way up to surgical procedures.
 If you are experiencing shoulder pain, you can schedule an appointment with Redefine Healthcare to determine the cause of the pain and the best treatment plan for your specific injury.
-Here are three of the most common causes of this type of pain.
+Here are four of the most common causes of this type of pain.

-1. Biceps tendinitis
+1. Biceps Tendinitis

 Biceps tendinitis is a condition that causes inflammation of the upper bicep tendon, a strong, fibrous tissue that attaches muscle to bone.
 This tendon helps the elbow bend, the forearm turn, and the arm raise overhead.
 It often becomes irritated with repetitive lifting or routine overhead activities; this irritation may cause shoulder pain, weakness, and other symptoms.
 If you have biceps tendinitis, you may experience:

 – Pain that may feel dull or sharp when moving; pain may continue even when the movement stops

 – Pain or burning that may radiate to the upper arm